-This was the first survey conducted by the CFIA for undeclared allergens and gluten in prepackaged salad products.
-The main objective of this survey was to obtain baseline information regarding the presence and levels of undeclared allergens including egg, sesame, soy, peanut, almond, hazelnut, gluten, and the milk proteins casein and BLG in prepackaged salad products.
+This was the first survey conducted by the CFIA for undeclared allergens and gluten in coconut water.
+The main objective of this survey was to obtain baseline information regarding the presence and levels of undeclared gluten and allergens including egg, mustard, sesame, soy, peanut, almond, hazelnut and the milk proteins casein and beta-lactoglobulin (BLG) in coconut water.